 But on that first night, this not-even-20-year-old had no idea what was working and what wasn’t – and I had never made a thousand of anything before in my life.
 I had been bouncing around San Diego waiting for orders, so I really wasn’t doing anything other than serving on a chow line now and again.
 I sure as hell wasn’t making a bazillion cinnamon rolls.
 Dough was proofing, over-proofing… I’d punch it down, get a batch rolled out and onto sheet pans – and watch it over-proof before I could get another one into the non-working ovens.

-I was up most of the night, but I did it – and in a few short weeks I was really honing the production baking skills.
+And in a few short weeks I was really honing the production baking skills.
 That first night really was a disaster, but I learned a hellava lot.

 One thing I learned was I didn’t want to be a production baker when I grew up.
 When I baked after Uncle Sam’s Yacht Club, it was going to be just for fun.